Another Alleged Milkshake-Throwing Incident Happens In The U.K. On Election Day

 As a result of the milkshake threats against Farage, police asked that all McDonald’s locations in Scotland stop selling the frozen treats for the day that the Brexit leader was touring the country, says Edinburgh Live.

-The fast-food giant complied, posting signs which said that they were following a police request, but burger rival Burger King took advantage, tweeting that if Scottish people wanted a milkshake, they should drop by.
+The fast-food giant complied, posting signs which said that they were following a police request.
+However, burger rival Burger King took advantage, tweeting that if Scottish people wanted a milkshake, they should drop by.

 “Dear people of Scotland.
 We’re selling milkshakes all weekend.
 Have fun.
 Love BK #justsaying.”